hindmasj/my-nifi-cluster/docs/experiment-redis_direct.md

 ### Lookup Keys

-Running the lookup will not only retrieve the values but will convert the whole flow file into JSON.
+Running the Lookup will not only retrieve the values but will convert the whole flow file into JSON.

 ```
 [ {